-Top MBA colleges in India: Not all are IIMs!
-Check full NIRF list of best 100 B-schools
+NIRF Ranking 2018: Top MBA colleges in India; Not all are IIMs!
+Check 100 best B-schools list

 The Human Resource and Development Ministry undertook a study based on different parameters including- Teaching, Learning and Resources, Teaching, Learning & Resources, Graduation Outcomes, Outreach and Inclusivity and Perception and released the list of the top B-Schools in India.
 The list includes many colleges other than the IIMs.
 Check out, to find if your college made it to the top 100.

-Check the full list of top 100 Managment colleges in India here-
+NIRF Ranking 2018: Check the full list of top 100 Managment colleges in India here-

 1. Indian Institute of Management, Ahmedabad